rktjmp/lush.nvim/FAQ.md

 ```

 See also [issue #19](https://github.com/rktjmp/lush.nvim/issues/19), where
 1000, 2000 and 4000 rule specs were tested.
-VimL is stll consistently the
+Vim Script is stll consistently the
 bottleneck.

 Note that a 1000 rule spec is likely pretty unsual.
 There are only about 150